SovereignCloudStack/scs-training/Virtualization/Maintenance.md

 DELETE FROM `volumes` WHERE deleted = 1 and deleted_at < "2025-05-01 00:00:00";
 ```
 * Similar for snapshots and backups.
+* Preferably you don't need this as `cinder-manage` does the job.
-* Glance behaves similar, although deleted images do not tend to emerge in huge numbers.
+* Glance behaves similarly, although deleted images do not tend to emerge in huge numbers.

 #### Learning
 * You need to do regular DB maintenance work with `nova-manage` and `cinder-manage`